Skip to content

 If no matches are found (or if multiple matches are found, i.e. if several ID values in the geographic dataset match the same ID value in the tabular dataset, or vice versa), the join cannot be performed.

-If one or more correspondences are found, the tabular data is added to the corresponding entities of the geographical layer, based on the following options:
+If one or more matches are found, the tabular data can be added to the corresponding entities of the geographical layer, based on the following options:

 • Possibility to select the columns to add to the geographical layer,